 To situate this plant in the residential neighborhood, all aspects of the plant, including filters, the control room, chemical storage, piping and equipment, were designed to blend in, utilizing features consistent with surrounding properties.
 Sustainable design elements such as LED lighting and cementitious siding were included to lessen the project’s impact on the environment.

-The end result since start-up has been iron-free water, reducing rusty water complaints and ensuring a clean, reliable source of drinking water to WAWNC’s customers for years to come.
-The completed design met and exceeded the client’s desire for a sustainably-oriented facility that blends in with the existing neighborhood.
+Since inception, the result has been iron-free water, reducing rusty water complaints and ensuring a clean, reliable source of drinking water to WAWNC’s customers for years to come.
+The completed design met and exceeded the client’s desire for a sustainable-oriented facility that blends in with the existing neighborhood.
 The automated controls of the facility will continue to add to the cost efficiency of this plant.